Don Perlin: Later career

 In 1974 he began a long association with Marvel, where he was a full-time penciler until 1987.
 He earlier had freelanced, initially on a Dr. Strange story by writer Gardner Fox in Marvel Premiere #5 (Nov.
 1972), inking Sam Kweskin (credited as "Irv Wesley"), and co-penciling two issues of Thor with John Buscema in 1973, among other work, including a smattering for rival DC Comics' supernatural anthologies.
 He had continued in commercial art and package design as his primary employment all these years, Perlin recalled, when had an offer to return to comics full-time:

 Perlin drew Werewolf by Night #17–43 (May 1974 – March 1977), a run that introduced the character Moon Knight, co-created with writer Doug Moench.
 He went on to become the regular artist for the supernatural-motorcyclist series Ghost Rider from 1977 to 1981, and a handful of other issues through 1983.
 He also contributed stories starring characters including the Inhumans, Spider-Man, and the Sub-Mariner.

 Perlin and writer Roger McKenzie developed the idea of Captain America running for the office of President of the United States.
 Marvel originally rejected the idea but it would be used later by Roger Stern and John Byrne in Captain America #250 (Oct.
 1980).
 McKenzie and Perlin received credit for the idea on the letters page at Stern's insistence.
 McKenzie and Perlin would also receive credit in the follow-up story in What If? #26 (April 1981).

 In 1980, Perlin began working on Man-Thing with Chris Claremont, beginning with a crossover with Doctor Strange and continuing until the second to last issue of the series in 1981.
 From 1980–1986, Perlin was the regular (and longest-serving) artist on the superhero-team title The Defenders, which Perlin said gave him "a chance to draw almost every character Marvel had at one time or another."
 Perlin penciled Transformers for nearly two years from early 1986 to late 1987, and then became Marvel's de facto managing art director, a role he served from 1987–1991:

 He joined Jim Shooter's Valiant Comics in 1991, pencilling the series Solar, Man of the Atom and Bloodshot and editing Solar, Man of the Atom, Shadowman, and Magnus Robot Fighter.
 Shortly after Valiant's mid-1990s takeover by Acclaim Entertainment, Perlin went into semi-retirement.
-His last known published comics work is penciling and inking the 12-page story "Caves of Castle Finn" in DC Comics' TV-animation tie-in Scooby-Doo #25 (Aug.
+His last known published comics work for quite some time was pencilling and inking the 12-page story "Caves of Castle Finn" in DC Comics' TV-animation tie-in Scooby-Doo #25 (Aug.
 1999).
+In 2012, Perlin pencilled a new Bloodshot story ("The Tablet") for the Bloodshoot: Blood of the Machine Hardcover, written by Kevin VanHook and inked by Bob Wiacek, his original collaborators on the series.

+Personal life and death

+Perlin was married to Becky Perlin.
+The couple has two daughters and three sons.

+Perlin died on May 14, 2024, at the age of 94.